DigitalPublishingToolkit/NN09/md/10Rules.md

 ## Strategies {.strategies}

 So how do you fight yourself?
 Preferably in such a way that you are not too badly mangled in the process.
-But that doesn’t help.
 Under the end-to-end paradigm of the New Game, everyone has to take on more responsibility.
 Otherwise, the others will take over: the platforms, the secret services, the nation states.
 And that would probably not end